-- (1) The battery-pack latch locks or releases the battery pack. - (2) Flip out the tilt feet to tilt the computer to an angle for more comfortable use of your computer, especially when typing. - (3) The memory-slot cover covers the memory slot.
+- (1) Flip out the tilt feet to tilt the computer to an angle for more comfortable use of your computer, especially when typing.
+(2) - The memory-slot cover covers the memory slot.

 The two memory slots accepts dual inline memory module (DIMM) options.